 At risk of appearing a total competition law geek, this is an area I find fascinating – it engages a number of competing policies drawn from both competition law – e.g., the idea that the maintenance of invalid patent rights stifles innovation – and elsewhere.
 Other such policies include the favouring of out-of-court settlements of litigation, and the principle of freedom of contract.
 The balance between these policies has varied over time, and will no doubt continue to do so.

-For anyone else with an interest in this slightly esoteric area, my slides can be found here.
-A longer paper looking in more detail at the various policies in play is also available here.
+For anyone else with an interest in this slightly esoteric area, more detail at the various policies in play is available here.
 Some of the other very stimulating contributions to the conference are due to be uploaded to the ERA website in due course.